Court rules for US in fight over Nevada plutonium shipment

 "Because the government completed the shipment, any harm caused by the shipment cannot be 'undone' by granting the motion Nevada actually filed," the ruling said.

+"The health and safety of all Nevadans is of paramount importance to my office, and our dedicated team will continue to pursue all options for ensuring that no further unlawful plutonium shipments reach this state," he said.

+Among other options, Nevada could now request a hearing before the full 9th Circuit or seek a new court order to remove the plutonium that's already been shipped.

-Neither the state nor the Energy Department immediately responded to requests for comment.
+The Energy Department didn't respond to repeated requests for comment on Tuesday.

 Nevada sued in federal court in Reno last November, accusing the agency of illegally deciding it could transport the material without completing a full environmental review of potential health and safety dangers.